 - Visitor access procedures.

 If your business has a clearly laid out policy, it becomes much easier to keep your business safe.
 Just make sure the policy is followed!

+Maintaining backups is another good physical security tip for businesses.
 Not all damage made to your business will be done maliciously.
-Sometimes incidents happen by themselves and as a result you will need to be able to recover from this.
-Without proper backups in place, your data will be lost and as a result your company will face a large setback.
+Sometimes incidents happen by themselves and as a result, you will need to be able to recover from this.
+Without proper backups in place, your data will be lost and as a result, your company will face a large setback.
 Backups can be done in a variety of ways, such as in the cloud or with physical backups such as external hard drives or server racks.
-In addition to these it’s advisable that even your backups have backups – just in case.
+In addition to these, it’s advisable that even your backups have backups – just in case.

-Your web accounts can be the source for a lot of your digital work, and as a result it’s important they’re kept secure.
+Our fifth physical security tip is that you should always monitor your accounts.
+Your web accounts can be the source for a lot of your digital work, and as a result, it’s important they’re kept secure.
 A majority of account management pages will allow you to monitor your active logins as well as where your account is being accessed from.
 Staying on top of this information can help you keep control of your accounts.
 Being aware of who’s using your accounts and where can be the difference between security or a huge breach!

 linkedinyoutubeinstagramtiktokfacebooktwitterAirport security is something we all must experience when we travel by plane.
 While it can be seen to be as unnecessary, it is an essential part of...

 linkedinyoutubeinstagramtiktokfacebooktwitterCar key burglary is when someone breaks into your home with the specific intention of taking your car keys to then steal your car.
 This is known as a...

 We’ve all heard of a citizen’s arrest, but what does it mean?
 We’re going to answer that and other questions that surround citizen’s arrests in the UK.